 Hands On Activities

 Escape the rain by entering the refined world of Japanese tea at Kyugetsu tea house.
 Run by the only Belgian to be granted a license to practice Japanese tea ceremony, this activity is a unique chance to witness the tea ceremony up close with 100% fluent English guidance.
 You'll be amazed at the level of detail and dedication that goes into the rite of tea, and at Kyugetsu you can try it for yourself.
 This place will definitely change the way you think about tea!
 Reservations required.
-More info is available about this activity on our tea page here, or on their website directly.
+More info is available on the teahouse website.

 Try your hand at some of Kyoto's traditional arts.
 Yuzen dyeing is a fun activity where you paint designs on fabric using layered stencils.
 This is the traditional technique used to paint kimonos, but you can choose from a variety of items to paint on and take home.
 Marumasa-Nishimuraya is a great yuzen workshop that is very English friendly.
-Reservations usually required. http://marumasu.sakura.ne.jp/english/
+Reservations usually required, but you can maybe walk in and secure a spot. http://marumasu.sakura.ne.jp/english/

 Remember, all of our tours at KyoTours Japan operate normally during the rain (except typhoons).